crs4/most-voip/docs/android_docs/api/most/voip/api/VoipLib.rst

    * create an account and register it on a remote Sip Server
    * make a call
    * listen for incoming calls and answer
+   * get instances of IAccount, ICall and IServer objects

 Methods
 -------